gnikyt/gnikyt.github.io/posts/2025-04-10-handling-shopify-api-limits-goroutines.md

 ...
 ```

-Shopify's GraphQL API limits would obviously be high priority to factor in.
+Additionally, Shopify's GraphQL API limits would obviously be high priority to factor in.
 In the case for this specific Shopify store, the limits were:

 * 2000 available points
 * 100 points refilled per second

 Each row in the CSV required one to two GraphQL calls to Shopify, depending on whether the SKU existed in the store.
 A query was needed to fetch the SKU, and if it was found, a mutation followed which would update the inventory.

 By analyzing the query and mutation costs in Shopify’s GraphQL app, it was determined that each query consumed 2 points, while each mutation consumed 10 points.
 This meant, in the worst case senario, where every SKU existed, a total of 12 points would be consumed per row.

 My goal was to maximize the number of concurrent queries and mutations without blowing through the available points too quickly.
 At the same time, maintain a safeguard to throttle requests if the point threshold was reached, allowing time for points to refill and ensuring the updates could continue without having a bad request returned by Shopify.

-With the point consumption determined, I developed a script to simulate depleating the available points by 12, multiplied by the potential concurrent running updates, while also increasing the available points at a rate of 100 points per second.
-This simulation also counted the number of requests per second.
-The result of this testing with a different number of potential concurrent running jobs, I came to the conclusion that between 15-20 concurrent jobs would be a safe balance; potientially draining 180 points per second or more and refilling at a rate of 100 per second, would result in an average net decrease of 80 points per second from the available points.
+With the point consumption determined, I previously developed a script to simulate depleating the available points, which I reused for this project.
+I modified the simulation script to depleat the available points by 12, multiplied by a different number concurrent running updates, while also increasing the available points at a rate of 100 points per second.
+This simulation script also kept track of the number of requests happening per second.

+The result of this simulation with a different number of potential concurrent running updates, I came to the conclusion that between 15-20 concurrent jobs would be a safe balance; potientially draining 180 points per second or more and refilling at a rate of 100 per second, would result in an average net decrease of 80 points per second from the available points.
 Given a safeguard would be in place to handle potentially hitting the threshold of available points, this was a great balance to continue with.

-Now, there are several methods a developer can take to craft a solution preventing draining the available points down to zero... some may simply call each job in sequence or a batch of jobs in sequence and sleep for a set time afterwards, some may develop a worker pool system with a small set capacity, etc.
+Now, there are several methods a developer can take to craft a solution preventing draining the available points down to zero... some developers may call each job in sequence, some developers may call each job with a sleep in between, some developers may run it as a batch of jobs in sequence, some developers may utilize a worker pool system with a set capacity, etc.

-I decided to develop a semaphore approach.
-If you're not familiar, a semaphore is essentially a concurrency control method to maintain a set capacity of "how many" of something is permitted to run at a time.
-A process would "aquire" a spot and when completed it's work, it would "release" the spot, so another process can aquire it.
+For me, I decided to develop a semaphore approach.
+If you're not familiar with that, a semaphore is essentially a concurrency control method to maintain a set capacity of "how many" of something is permitted to run at a time.
+A process would first "aquire" a spot and when completed it's work, it would "release" the spot, so another process can aquire it.

-Since there was only between 3,000-3,500 rows in the CSV on average, I decided to skip a worker pool setup and simply spin up each row of the CSV as a Goroutine, where each Goroutine would attempt to aquire a spot with the semaphore control and upon release of that spot, we would check the remaining available points and handle accordingly.
+Since there would be between 3,000-3,500 rows in the CSV (on average), I decided to skip a worker pool setup and simply spin up each row of the CSV as a Goroutine, where each Goroutine would attempt to aquire a spot with the semaphore control and upon release of that spot, we would check the remaining available points and handle accordingly.

 Additionally, the capacity of this semaphore would be set to the 15-20 limit previously determined from the simulated script.
 If the remaining available points dipped below a set threshold, the release mechanism would cause a "pause" in releasing, calculating the time it would take to refill the available points back to maximum, then resuming the release.
 This would allow 15-20 concurrent jobs to be running at a time, while the release mechanism acted as the safe guard to ensure the available points were not totally drained.